isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 Please refer to the [PSPM Act](https://sso.agc.gov.sg/Act/PSPMPMLTFA2019) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.<br>

 ## Register now!
 Lower application fee before 31 May 2019!
-You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home). **Submit your application by 31 May 2019 for a lower application fee of S$70!**
+You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home). **Submit your application by 31 May 2019 for a lower application fee of S$70!** You may also refer to this [guide on the application process.](/images/LicenceOne%20Regulated%20Dealer%20Guide.pdf)

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}